2624 Correspondence [R-07.2015]

 Central Reexamination Unit

-> Effective July 9, 2007, the U.S. Patent and Trademark Office began accepting requests for reexamination, and “follow-on” papers (i.e., subsequent correspondence in reexamination proceedings) submitted via the Office’s Web-based electronic filing system (EFS-Web).
-The Office has updated the Legal Framework for EFS-Web to set forth that requests for reexamination, and reexamination “follow-on” papers are permitted to be submitted using EFS-Web.
-The current version of the Legal Framework for EFS-Web may be accessed at: http://www.uspto.gov/ebc/portal/efs/legal.htm. <
+Effective July 9, 2007, the U.S. Patent and Trademark Office began accepting requests for reexamination, and “follow-on” papers (i.e., subsequent correspondence in reexamination proceedings) submitted via the Office’s Web-based electronic filing system (EFS-Web).
+The Office has updated the Legal Framework for EFS-Web (available at www.uspto.gov/ebc/ portal/efs/legal.htm) to set forth that requests for reexamination, and reexamination “follow-on” papers are permitted to be submitted using EFS-Web.

 After the filing of the request for inter partes reexamination, any letters sent to the Office relating to the reexamination proceeding should identify the proceeding by the number of the patent undergoing reexamination, the reexamination request control number assigned, the name of the examiner, and the examiner’s Art Unit.

-> The certificate of mailing and transmission procedures (37 CFR 1.8) may be used to file any paper in an inter partes reexamination proceeding, except for a request for reexamination and a corrected/replacement request for reexamination.
+The certificate of mailing and transmission procedures (37 CFR 1.8) may be used to file any paper in an inter partes reexamination proceeding, except for a request for reexamination and a corrected/replacement request for reexamination.
 See MPEP § 512 as to the use of the certificate of mailing and transmission procedures.
-The “Express Mail” mailing procedure (37 CFR 1.10) may be used to file any paper in an inter partes reexamination proceeding.
-See MPEP § 513 as to the use of the “Express Mail” mailing procedure. <
+The Priority Mail Express® mailing procedure (37 CFR 1.10) may be used to file any paper in an inter partes reexamination proceeding.
+See MPEP § 513 as to the use of the Priority Mail Express® mailing procedure.

 Amendments and other papers filed on behalf of patent owners must be signed by the patent owners, or the registered attorney or agent of record in the patent file, or any registered attorney or agent acting in a representative capacity under 37 CFR 1.34.